Rome

 Kenyon-Rome Program

-The Kenyon-Rome Program offers students aonce-in-a-lifetime chance to study Italian art and culture up close, with extended visits to Florence, Naples, Sicily and other cultural centers in Italy.
-Housed at Accent International’s Rome Study Center in the beautiful Palazzo Banco Santo Spirito, students seek inspiration from artistic masterpieces and historical sites, with at least as much time spent on site as in the classroom.
+The Kenyon-Rome Program offers students a once-in-a-lifetime opportunity to study Italian art and culture up close, with extended visits to Florence, Naples, Sicily and other cultural centers in Italy.
+Housed at Accent International's Rome Study Center in the beautiful heart of Rome's historic center, students seek inspiration from artistic masterpieces in museums, historic sites and contemporary galleries, with at least as much time spent on site as in the classroom.

 Open Studio Night

-Each year at the end of the fall semester, senior art majors open their studios and invite the Kenyon community to come and see what they have been up to.
+Each year at the end of the fall semester, senior art majors open their studios and invite the Kenyon community to see their artistic creations in process.
 The studio art building, Horvitz Hall, is transformed into Kenyon's own Gallery Hop.

 The Craft Center

-Kenyon's Craft Center provides space for visual arts production and informal instruction in a range of areas, including bookmaking, ceramics, glasswork, knitting, quilting, jewelry making, photography, stained glass and woodworking.
-Most programs are free or low cost, and the center is open seven days a week during the College year.
+Kenyon's Craft Center provides space for visual arts production and informal instruction in a range of areas, which can include bookmaking, ceramics, glasswork, knitting, quilting, jewelry making, photography, stained glass and woodworking.

 Horn Gallery for the Arts